stat20-summer/website/content/syllabus.md

 course, please </span> [click
 here](https://docs.google.com/document/d/1RgHI8VloHpOMoAHkgmqjub7364neb8At74OOsccgI3c/edit?usp=sharing).

-**Instructor**: Jeremy Sanchez
+**Lecturer/Instructor of Record**: Jeremy Sanchez

 -   Email: jeremysanchez\@berkeley.edu

+**GSIs**:

+-   Wayne Wang

+    -   Email: wwh.bear\@berkeley.edu

+-   TBD

-**GSIs**: TBD
+-   TBD

-I (Jeremy) and the GSI (TBD) are very excited to have you guys this semester.
-We (Jeremy and TBD) recognize this is a course primarily taken by business and economics majors as a prerequisite, so we are excited to learn from you as well.
+I (Jeremy) and the GSIs (Wayne Wang, TBD) are very excited to have you guys this semester.
+We (Jeremy and GSIs) recognize this is a course primarily taken by business and economics majors as a prerequisite, so we are excited to learn from you as well.
 Our goal is to give you a first foundation in statistics that you can use throughout your careers in whatever field they might be and in life, too.

 The goal of this course is to construct and critique claims made using data.
 The types of claim we will be discussing are: descriptive,